Exploring Needs and Design Opportunities for Proactive Information Support in In-Person Small-Group Conversations: Discussion and Conclusion

-{\bf Design for the supporting information.} Our findings highlight the importance of structuring and designing supporting information to help conversation participants interpret, coordinate, and sustain interactions.
-Our preliminary study highlights the importance of supporting information, including summaries of prior discussions, reminders of overlooked points, and reflections of individual participants' opinions.
+{\bf Design for the supporting information.} In response to {\bf RQ2}, our findings suggest that participants need supporting information including summaries of prior discussions, reminders of overlooked points, and reflections of individual participants' opinions.
+Our findings highlight the importance of structuring and designing such supporting information to help conversation participants interpret, coordinate, and sustain interactions.
 Similar to prior work focusing on dyadic interactions~\cite{Yang2025SocialMind}, our preliminary study also suggests the usefulness of providing assistance related to non-verbal behavior, such as body gestures and voice tone.
 The second critical opportunity emphasizes the importance of externalizing and structuring \insitu~information support so that it is glanceable and easy to consume.
+Future work can further evaluate the quality of supporting information in terms of how easily participants can interpret and use it during in-person conversation.